District-level administrators carefully analyze their own performance data, practicing what they preach to local educators.

 A little more than a decade ago, the Harvard Graduate School of Education and the Boston Public Schools joined forces to create the Data Wise Improvement Process, a step-by-step approach to analyzing and using data to improve schools.
 It was intended to help teachers work collaboratively to improve their classroom instruction.
 Increasingly, though, district-level administrators also have begun to rely on Data Wise, as they’ve learned that this sort of collaborative, data-driven inquiry can help develop a systemwide culture of improvement (Coburn, Touré, & Yamashita, 2009; Park, Daly, & Guerra, 2013).

 The original Data Wise Improvement Process (see Fig. 1, left side) was designed for school-based teams where the people providing services are teachers and the people being served (the “learners”) are students.
-But the newer, “universal” Data Wise Improvement Process (Fig. 1, right side) is meant for any team — such as a group of central office administrators — that works collaboratively to use data for improvement.
+But when district leaders in Prince George’s County, Maryland, began using Data Wise across their school system, they identified the need for the “universal” Data Wise Improvement Process (Fig. 1, right side), which is meant for any team — such as a group of central office administrators — that works collaboratively to use data for improvement.

 In some ways, the two versions are identical: